etrombly/RFM69/README.md

 # Hardware setup

-Attach the RFM69 as follows:
+Attach the RFM69 as follows (see https://pinout.xyz/):

 | RFM pin | Pi pin
 | ------- |-------